ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 # Internet Privacy Enhancements

-Enhancing Internet Privacy is a challenging task to do for something as complex as the running Internet and it is easy for great proposals that fix one issue to cause new issues to arise in other places.
+Enhancing Internet privacy is a difficult challenge, given the complexity of the Internet itself.
+It's common for solutions that address one issue to inadvertently create new problems elsewhere.
 That\'s not a reason to stop trying, but it is important to understand the consequences of changes and to find ways to manage or mitigate such impacts, ideally without weakening or rolling back the enhancements.

 A popular design choice in privacy enhancements at the IETF has been the encapsulation of data inside encrypted connections.  {{!RFC9000}} is an excellent example of this design and introduces a protocol that is always encrypted.